Starcounter/Docs/guides/web-apps/html-view-guidelines/README.md

 ### Guideline 3: Attaching the Content to Slots

 To have better flexibility in blending - to be able to distribute an element individually - the element needs to be assigned to a [named slots](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/slot#named-slot), like `<button slot="myapp/submitbutton">Submit</button>`.
 Such an element could be distributed via `<slot name="myapp/submitbutton"></slot>` in the Shadow DOM.
-Please prefix a slot name with the app name, to avoid collisions.
+Please prefix slot names with the app name, to avoid collisions.

-When no slot name is provided for an element it will be distributed in ["default slot"](https://w3c.github.io/webcomponents/spec/shadow/#shadow-tree-slots): `<slot></slot>`.
+When no slot name is provided for an element it will be distributed in [the default slot](https://w3c.github.io/webcomponents/spec/shadow/#shadow-tree-slots): `<slot></slot>`.
+> The first slot in a shadow tree, in tree order, whose name is the empty string, is sometimes known as the "default slot".

 Please note, that text nodes will also be distributed there.